Nowcasting using regression on signatures: Theory

+In this section, we briefly review the use of signatures as features and highlight some variations of ``signature methods'' in other applications.

-One very useful property of truncated signatures is that if two paths are ``close'' in some sense (to be precise, under the 1-variation norm), then the truncated signatures of these paths will also be close \citep{giusti2020iterated}.
-Combined with the universal approximation property (by the Stone--Weierstrass Theorem \citep{levin2013learning}), signatures are a natural feature set to explore for prediction or classification tasks.
-Further, because linear combinations of signatures can effectively capture nonlinear relationships, even a simple regression model is theoretically sufficient.
-We briefly review the use of signatures as features and highlight some variations of ``signature methods'' in other applications.
+One very useful property of truncated signatures is that if two paths are ``close'' (under the $1-$variation norm), then the truncated signatures of these paths will also be close \citep{giusti2020iterated}.
+Combined with the universal approximation property (by the Stone--Weierstrass Theorem \citep{levin2013learning}), signatures therefore should be good candidates to generate features for prediction or classification tasks.
+Further, because linear combinations of signatures can effectively capture non-linear relationships, even linear regression via ordinary least squares is theoretically sufficient to model non-linear problems.

-Regression on signatures has previously been used in high-frequency financial time series \citep{lyons2014afeature, levin2013learning}.
-More recently \citet{fermanian2020linear} looked at functional linear regression where information on predictors over time is available.
-This is similar to the setting of economic nowcasting. \citet{fermanian2020linear} showed that signature regression is competitive with traditional functional regression methods such as functional PCR and B-splines.
+Regression on features from signatures has been used in high-frequency financial time series \citep{lyons2014afeature, levin2013learning} and in freight transportation price forecasting, where it provided an annualised saving of \$50m for Amazon \citep{gu2024transportation}. \citet{fermanian2020linear} looked at functional linear regression where information on predictors over time is available; this is similar to the setting of economic nowcasting. \citet{fermanian2020linear} showed that signature regression is competitive with traditional functional regression methods such as functional principal components and B-splines.

-Often the truncation level is chosen through a hyperparameter search \citep{morrill2021neuralrough}.
-Several works have discussed a more systematic approach to choosing the truncation depth.
-For example \citet{fermanian2020linear} assumes that the true model is linear in some truncated signature space, that is the model can be replicated with some \(m^*\).
+The truncation level can be chosen in different ways.
+One of the simplest is hyper-parameter search \citep{morrill2021neuralrough} but others have taken more systematic approaches.
+For example, \citet{fermanian2020linear} assumes that the true model is linear in some truncated signature space: that is the model can be replicated with some \(m^*\).
 An estimator for the truncation level \(\hat{m}\) is designed to minimise the sum of the mean square error of the model and a penalty based on model complexity.
-They then obtain a bound on the probability that the estimator \(\hat{m}\) differs from the true truncation level \(m^*\), that is, (provided that there exist some bounds on the data, and for sufficiently large sample size \(n\))

-for some \(k\in(0,1)\).
-This estimator is used with Ridge regression for their functional regression model.
-See \citet{fermanian2020linear} for more details.
-In addition, results have also been obtained for the LASSO regularized case to show that the truncation error decays exponentially fast with the truncation level \citep{bleistein2023learning}.
+This estimator is used with Ridge regression for their functional regression model. \citet{bleistein2023learning} show that, using LASSO for regularisation, the truncation error decays exponentially fast with the truncation level.